kyleneideck/BackgroundMusic/DEVELOPING.md

 ## BGMDriver

-The BGMDriver project is an audio driver for a virtual audio device called Background Music Device, which we use to intercept the audio playing on the user's system.
+The BGMDriver project is an audio driver for a virtual audio device named "Background Music", which we use to intercept the audio playing on the user's system.
 The driver processes the audio data to apply per-app volumes, see if the music player is playing, etc. and then writes the audio to BGMDevice's input stream.
 It's essentially a loopback device with a few extra features.

 There are quite a few other open-source projects with drivers that do the same thing--[Soundflower](https://github.com/mattingalls/Soundflower) is probably the most well known--but as far as I know